atmist/snazzy-info-window/README.md

 - Type: _boolean_
 - Default: `true`

+#### responsiveResizing

+Determines if the info window should resize itself based on changes to the map bounds.

+- Type: _boolean_
+- Default: `true`

 ### callbacks

 All callbacks are optional and can access the info window instance via `this`.